Kidney Meridian Stretches, Stretching the Inner Thighs and Front of the Torso

 • The liver meridian runs up the lower leg just in front of the spleen meridian.
 It crosses the spleen meridian below the knee at which point it runs up the inner thigh behind the spleen meridian.

-• The kindey meridian runs up from a point on the bottom of the foot called "the bubbling well."
+• The kidney meridian runs up from a point on the bottom of the foot called "the bubbling well."
 It runs up the length of the inner leg along a line behind the liver meridian.
 After it crosses the hip crease it runs up the front of the body to the inside of the spleen meridian and close to the bodies center line

 These meridians can also be opened by opening the front of the ribcage or back-bending thoracic spine.
-Since back bending also opens the stomach meridian, I'll restrict my desciption of back bending meridian stretches to the page that focuses on "Meridian Stretches for the front of the body."
+Since back bending also opens the stomach meridian, I'll restrict my description of back bending meridian stretches to the page that focuses on "Meridian Stretches for the front of the body."

 Meridian Stretches for the Inner Thighs

-Streches for the inner thighs include butterfly pose, frog pose, half split, full split and half moon.
+Stretches for the inner thighs include butterfly pose, frog pose, half split, full split and half moon.
 Note that there are at least two yoga poses called frog pose (bekasana.)
 This is not the same as the version found in the Ashtanga second series.

-Butterfly yoga pose (not shown)
+Butterfly (bound angle) yoga pose

 In butterfly yoga pose sit with your feet together and with your knees bent and open to the sides.
 Sit with you heels close to your pelvis.
 To begin with, sit up tall with your hands on the floor behind your.
 Lift your chest and lengthen your neck.

 The usual instruction for this pose is to push your knees down.
 Instead of pushing your knees down, focus on using your leg muscles to push the sides of your feet into the floor.
-You may find that your knees press down anway.
+You may find that your knees press down anyway.
 Perhaps more importantly, you may also find that it feels more comfortable and that it opens your hips faster.

 For a slightly different meridian stretch, grab on to the outsides of your feet, and bend forwards while continuing to press your feet into the floor.
 Or reach your arms forwards and use the weight of your arms to help tilt your pelvis forwards.